 Nonprofit, foundation, NGO: What do they mean?

 It can be hard to navigate the nonprofit world—so many terms are used to define mission-driven organizations working for community good.
-Let’s define some of these terms and share a bit about what various organizations in the nonprofit world do.
+Let’s define nonprofit, foundation, and NGO and share a bit about what various organizations in the nonprofit world do.

 What is a nonprofit?